oracle/opengrok/docker/README.md

 The indexer/mirroring is set so that it does not log into files.
 Rather, everything goes to standard (error) output.
 To see how the indexer is doing, use the `docker logs` command.

+### Tags and versioning

+Each OpenGrok release triggers creation of new Docker image.
+The `latest` tag always tracks the latest and there is also versioned image (e.g. `1.2.3`) - if you want to pin against a specific version, use one of these.

 ## How to run